Programs We Support

-Soccer Across America (SAA) introduces the sport of soccer to youth living in communities not yet served by existing clubs and leagues.
+Soccer Across America (SAA).
+SAA introduces the sport of soccer to youth living in communities not yet served by existing clubs and leagues.
 Focused on making soccer available to lower-income children in under-served communities in Indiana, SAA provides soccer training and administrative guidance to players and organizations that might not otherwise be exposed to the sport.
 In addition, it helps new programs find the funding and equipment to begin and later, expand their activities.
-Over the past several years, Indiana Youth Soccer’s Soccer Across America program, through the Indiana Soccer Foundation has donated thousands of dollars in financial support, equipment and administrative assistance to programs across the state of Indiana.
+Over the past several years the Indiana Soccer Foundation has donated thousands of dollars in financial support, equipment and administrative assistance to programs across the state of Indiana.

-The Indiana Soccer Foundation is committed to providing financial support for those athletes who have earned the opportunity to participate in Indiana’s Olympic Development Program (ODP) and have demonstrated financial need.
+Olympic Development Program (ODP).
+The Indiana Soccer Foundation is committed to providing financial support for those athletes who have earned the opportunity to participate in Indiana’s Olympic Development Program (ODP) and have demonstrated a significant financial need.

 - Walkie Talkies